In any business, responding to queries and leads quickly is the best practice, but this is especially true for insurance companies.

-According to HubSpot Research 93% of customers are likely to make repeat purchases with companies who offer excellent customer service.
+According to HubSpot Research, 93% of customers are likely to make repeat purchases with companies that offer excellent customer service.
 It makes good business sense to provide insurance customers with excellent service.

 Insurance companies are increasingly utilising emerging technologies to drive efficiency.
 And it is no wonder when you consider these ideal response times in the insurance industry:

 Chat: 5 minutes or less

 Live chat: less than a minute

 Insurers should however consider creating unique response time benchmarks.
 You should create benchmarks that consider current broker capacity, incoming query load, and any unique company challenges.